ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 The client can request a set of flags using the `flags` field of the `access_token` grant request parameter in {{Section 2.1.1 of GNAP}}.

-These flags are conveyed from the AS to the client in the `flags` field of the `access_token` section of the grant response response in {{Section 3.2 of GNAP}}.
+These flags are conveyed from the AS to the client in the `flags` field of the `access_token` section of the grant response in {{Section 3.2 of GNAP}}.

 For token introspection, flags are returned in the `flags` field of the response.